Colombia sets hurdles for FARC rebels to join politics

 The kidnappings and other violent incidents came days after the FARC made clear during negotiations it would continue to capture armed forces, possibly muddying the talks.

-Even though most Colombians clamor for peace, integration into society would be the toughest part of any peace agreement with the FARC as people fret about rebels living and working in their neighborhoods and possibly representing them in Congress.
+Even though most Colombians clamour for peace, integration into society would be the toughest part of any peace agreement with the FARC as people fret about rebels living and working in their neighbourhoods and possibly representing them in Congress.

 "The most difficult part isn't the signing of peace, but the post conflict," Carrillo, 49, said.